siegeon/magic.lambda.slots/README.md

 After evaluation of the above Hyperlambda, the value of the __[slots.signal]__ node will be 57.
 Notice, if you invoke __[slots.create]__ for a slot that has already been created, the old slot will be overwritten with the new lambda object you pass into it.
-Also notice that if you try to invoke a slot that doesn't exist, or you try to get it, an exception will be thrown.
+Also notice that if you try to invoke a slot that doesn't exist, or you try to get its content, an exception will be thrown.
 The __[slots.return-xxx]__ slots, will also throw an exception if you attempt to invoke them outside a dynamically created slot somehow.

 ## Rational